 What is Employers Liability Insurance?

-the same coverage in most states and are typically contained within one policy
+the same insurance policy in most states.
+Both coverages are typically provided within one policy and

-Workers compensation is one component of the policy and it covers the medical and
+Workers compensation coverage is Part 1 of a standard policy and it covers the medical and

-indemnity costs associated with a claim.
+indemnity costs associated with a claim or injury.
 There is no limit to the dollar amount of

-coverage provided for this portion.
-Coverage under workers comp includes:
+coverage provided for this portion of the policy.
+Coverage under workers' compensation includes:

-Separate from the workers compensation component, employers liability provides
+Separate from the workers' comp component, employers liability insurance provides

 Think of employers liability coverage as similar to your general liability coverage.